Pete's Walks - Lilley to Barton-le-Clay walk (part 1)

 View from near the top of Deacon Hill

 I then took an excellent path along the top of the escarpment towards Pegsdon Hill, with stunning views to my right over the lower lying land at the foot of the hills.
-This path is not shown on my map (it runs through Access land), and I only found it existed when I saw someone else walk it when I did this walk in the other direction two months ago.
+This path is not shown on my map (it runs through Open Access land), and I only found it existed when I saw someone else walk it when I did this walk in the other direction two months ago.
 It is a far better route than the Icknield Way, where there are virtually no views from the hedge-enclosed green lane.
 In fact, this was the best part of the whole walk.

 The start of the path from Deacon Hill to Pegsdon Hill